 PHP explode() is a built-in function that is used to split a string into a string array on boundaries formed by the separator.
-In this tutorial, we are going to discuss splitting a string into an array with explode() function and PHP loop.
+For example, if you have a PHP string that contains IDs with the comma operator, you can split the string into an array of IDs with the explode() function.

 explode(separator, string, limit = PHP_INT_MAX);